jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-configuration.md

 The known limitations of chaining to a specified chain of other SOCKS servers include the following:

 -   Only TCP traffic can be routed through the chain.
-The server will attempt to route any UDP traffic through the last SOCKS server of the chain.

 ## Chaining to Specified Chains of Other SOCKS Servers